-Thoracentesis uses imaging guidance and a needle to help diagnose and treat pleural effusions, a condition in which the space between the lungs and the inside of the chest wall contains excess fluid.
-It is performed to help determine the cause of the excess fluid and to ease any shortness of breath or pain by removing the fluid and relieving pressure on the lungs.
+Thoracentesis uses imaging guidance and a needle to help diagnose and treat pleural effusions.
+This is a condition in which the space between the lungs and the inside of the chest wall contains excess fluid.
+Thoracentesis helps determine the cause of the excess fluid.
+It also helps ease any shortness of breath or pain by removing the fluid and relieving pressure on the lungs.

 Your doctor will instruct you on how to prepare, including any changes to your medication schedule.
-Tell your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you're taking, including herbal supplements and aspirin.
+Tell your doctor if you are pregnant and discuss any recent illnesses, medical conditions, and allergies.
+List all the medications you take, including herbal supplements and aspirin.
 You may be advised to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), or blood thinners several days prior to your procedure.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You may need to change into a gown for the procedure.

 - What is a Thoracentesis?